 Reading at Grove

-Children in Reception and Key Stage One follow the synthetic phonics approach using the ‘Letters and Sounds’ programme.
+Children in Reception and Key Stage One follow the synthetic phonics approach ucombining 'Jolly Phonics' with the ‘Letters and Sounds’ programme.
 The children take part in fun and engaging daily phonic sessions.
 The Letters and Sounds programme is developed into six phases, with each phase building on the previous learning.
 These active sessions ensure all children are developing their ability to read and spell words.
 They learn to use their phonic knowledge for reading and writing activities and in their independent play.

 At Grove, the expectation is that all children in the school will read at home to an adult daily.
 A child’s reading development benefits greatly when they read and answer questions about their book every day.
 It is just as important that the children understand what they are reading, as well as being able to read the words.
-Examples of questions for KS1 and KS2 were attached to the most recent curriculum newsletter are available on the school website.
+Examples of questions for KS1 and KS2 using the link.
 Please take time to sign your child’s reading diary every time they have read at home.

 Finally, we encourage children to read other types of books alongside the school books that are sent home.
 Reading high-quality books is the best way to encourage a love of reading.

 To find out more about children’s reading development and how you can support them, visit this fantastic website for free e-books and other helpful information- www.oxfordowl.co.uk